 For any owner or operator who uses a boiler or process heater with a design heat input capacity of 44 megawatts (150 MMBtu/hr) or greater to comply with section 95464(b)(3), all periods of operation of the boiler or process heater (e.g., steam use, fuel use, or monitoring data collected pursuant to other federal, State, local, or tribal regulatory requirements).

+For internal combustion engines and gas turbines, beginning July 1, 2027, all 3-hour periods of operation during which the average temperature in the exhaust stream was outside the range described in section 95469(d)(4)(A).
+Records shall include the device identifier, start time, end time, average temperature, and allowable temperature range.

+Beginning January 1, 2028, all calendar days of operation during which the total gas flow to all gas control devices (in standard cubic feet per day) was more than 20 percent above or below the average daily gas flow in the prior 12-month period (rolling).
+Records shall include the date, total gas flow on each calendar day, average daily gas flow over the prior 12-month period, and the cause of the change.

+Records of any periods where the measured gas collection system pressure pursuant to section 95469(g) deviated (either increased or decreased) from the setpoint pressure by more than 20 percent for at least three hours.
+Records shall include the date, start time, duration, setpoint pressure (in inches of water), average pressure during the deviation period (in inches of water), and reason for the deviation.

+Records of any changes to the gas collection system pressure setpoint established pursuant to section 95469(g) including the date and time of each change, the new pressure setpoint value (in inches of water), the reason for the change, and the date that well re-tuning was completed.

+Component leak monitoring plans required by section 95464(b)(5).

+Records demonstrating compliance with the cover integrity monitoring requirements of section 95464(b)(6), including a description of the monitoring procedures, dates that monitoring occurred, and records of repairs or maintenance completed under the plan.

+Records of any required cover integrity assessments and collection system assessments.

+Records of calibration of any instrument that requires calibration under this subarticle.

+Records of any wells with remote or inaccessible wellheads where liquid level monitoring could not be performed, including the well identification number and reason the liquid level monitoring could not be performed.

+Records demonstrating compliance with the requirements of section 95464(c)(2) for decommissioned wells, including the radius of influence determination pursuant to section 95471(p).

-The owner or operator must maintain the following records, whether in paper, electronic, or other format, for the life of each gas control device, as measured during the initial source test or compliance determination:
+The owner or operator shall maintain the following records, whether in paper, electronic, or other format, for the life of each gas control device, as measured during the initial source test or compliance determination:

 The control device vendor specifications.

-The expected gas generation flow rate as calculated pursuant to section 95471(e).
+The expected gas recovery flow rate as calculated pursuant to section 95471(h).

-The percent reduction of methane achieved by the control device determined pursuant to section 95471(f).
+The percent reduction of methane achieved by the control device determined pursuant to section 95471(i).

 For a boiler or process heater, the description of the location at which the collected gas vent stream is introduced into the boiler or process heater over the same time period of the performance test.